 Air bricks allow a structure to breathe, but if they suffer damage, are blocked by plant life, or are infested with insects, they become much less effective.
 To prevent this from occurring, check them regularly.
 To clean them, run pipe cleaners through the holes.
 If any break, make sure to replace them.

-Skylights and windows are an effective method of attic ventilation, but they often go neglected for a variety of reasons.
+Skylights and windows are effective methods of attic ventilation, but they often go neglected for a variety of reasons.
 If your attic window frames have been painted shut, consider opening them.
 If you are worried about safety, fitting a lever will only allow it to be opened a certain distance.
 That way, air can still circulate, but no one can get in or out through the window.
 Opening a window for even a short period of time can greatly improve ventilation.

 Check your attic vents.
-If they are damaged, insects, birds, and other small animals can set up home and cause a blockage.
+If they are damaged, insects, birds, and other small animals can set up their home and cause a blockage.
 If the vents are at floor level within the attic, rather than higher up the wall, make sure they are not covered by any insulation.

 An extractor fan is another way to ventilate your attic.
-Some varieties have a sensor, allowing the fan to automatically switch on when the temperature reaches a certain, adjustable level.
+Some varieties have a thermostat, allowing the fan to automatically switch on when the temperature reaches a certain, adjustable level.
 They are electrically powered.